 That’s what this video is about…to give you the basic rundown on how you should use your Lost Empire herbs.

 Dosage varies widely amongst different herbs.
 For instance, Tongkat Ali is just 100mg twice per day.
 Meanwhile, a megadose of Pine Pollen can be three tablespoons or ten grams.
-That’s a hundred-fold difference!
+That’s a hundred-fold difference.

 This is often a range too.
 It is recommended to start on the low end of the range.
-Notice any benefits or lack thereof then feel free to increase the dosage.
+Notice any benefits or a lack thereof, then feel free to increase the dosage.
 You can also go outside of this range too.

 The preferred delivery method is sublingual.
 This means squirting the tincture under your tongue and holding it there for approximately 30 seconds.
 As the cell walls are thin in this area, it allows the tincture to absorb straight into your bloodstream.
-Note that Pine Pollen tincture specifically is a high alcohol percentage (70%!).
+Note that Pine Pollen Tincture specifically is a high alcohol percentage (70%).
 It is going to burn a bit so be forewarned.
 The reason for this is that high alcohol is best for extracting the hormonal components.
 All other tinctures are a lower alcohol percentage so they won’t burn as much.

 If you are taking a small dose (a half teaspoon or under) you can throw the powder straight into your mouth and then wash it down with water or another liquid.
 If you take a larger dose, this is not recommended as the powder can become a choking hazard (not that you’ll choke so much as end up coughing the powder everywhere).

 A trick that works for the bitter-tasting powders such as Tongkat Ali, or anything else a half teaspoon or less, is to get water in your mouth first, throw the powder on top of this, then swallow it down similar to a capsule.
 Water, powder, water.
 This can be seen at the seven-minute mark in the video above.